Extinction in neutrally stable stochastic Lotka-Volterra models: Cyclic Three-Species Model: The Rock-Paper-Scissors Game

 \subsection{Comparison to simulations}

-To verify the accuracy of the stochastic averaging procedure and the precise noise structure in \eref{eq:RPSSDEEffRho}, we simulated the mean extinction times and the extinction probability distribution of the original reaction system \eref{eq:RPSReactionEqns} using the Gillespie algorithm.
-The results are shown as blue dots in figures \ref{fig:PlotRPSExtTime} and \ref{fig:PlotRPSExtProb}.
+To verify the accuracy of the stochastic averaging procedure and the precise noise structure in Eq. \eqref{eq:RPSSDEEffRho}, we simulated the mean extinction times and the extinction probability distribution of the original reaction system in Eq. \eqref{eq:RPSReactionEqns} using an efficient algorithm due to Gillespie \cite{Gillespie1976,Gillespie1977}.
+The results are shown as crosses in figure \ref{fig:PlotRPSExtProb}.

-This can then be compared to the predictions of the effective Fokker-Planck equation \eref{eq:RPSFPEEffRho} with the full form of $\overline{D}(\rho)$ in \eref{eq:RPSSDEEffRhoD} obtained by stochastic averaging.
+This can then be compared to the predictions of the effective Fokker-Planck equation \eqref{eq:RPSFPEEffRho} with the full form of $\overline{D}(\rho)$ in Eq. \eqref{eq:RPSSDEEffRhoD} obtained by stochastic averaging.
 Although this effective Fokker-Planck equation cannot be solved analytically, the mean extinction times and survival probabilities can easily be determined numerically from the corresponding backward Fokker-Planck equation \cite{Gardiner}.
-The results are shown as blue lines in figures \ref{fig:PlotRPSExtTime} and \ref{fig:PlotRPSExtProb}.
-One can observe that the agreement to the simulation of the original reaction system \eref{eq:RPSReactionEqns} is excellent.
+The results are shown as blue lines in Fig.~\ref{fig:PlotRPSExtProb}.
+One can observe that the agreement to the simulation of the original reaction system in Eq.~\eqref{eq:RPSReactionEqns} is excellent.

-Furthermore, figures \ref{fig:PlotRPSExtTime} and \ref{fig:PlotRPSExtProb} show the purely analytical results of the constant noise approximation in the previous section (namely, equations \eref{eq:RPSConstNoiseExtTime} and \eref{eq:RPSConstNoiseSurvProb}) for $D_0 = 0.001$.
-It can be seen that it reproduces the extinction probability distribution correctly and works well for the mean extinction times far away from the boundary at $\rho=0$.
-Close to the boundary, the quantitative agreement is lost (which is not surprising, considering the shape of $\overline{D}(\rho)$ close to $\rho=0$).
-This shows that close to the boundary, the precise form of the multiplicative noise plays a significant role, and provides further evidence for the correctness of \eref{eq:RPSSDEEffRhoD}.
+Furthermore, Fig.~\ref{fig:PlotRPSExtProb} shows the purely analytical results of the constant noise approximation in the previous section (namely, Eqs.~\eqref{eq:RPSConstNoiseExtTime} and \eqref{eq:RPSConstNoiseSurvProb}) for $D_0 = 0.001$.
+Close to the {extinction }boundary {$\rho=0$, there is qualitative but no quantitative agreement between simulations and the constant noise approximation} (which is not surprising, considering the shape of $\overline{D}(\rho)$ close to $\rho=0$).
+This shows that close to the boundary, the precise form of the multiplicative noise plays a significant role, and provides further evidence for the correctness of Eq. \eqref{eq:RPSSDEEffRhoD}. {However, we find it interesting that when starting from the coexistence fixed point $\rho=\frac{1}{27}$, the constant noise approximation is in good quantitative agreement with simulations of both the mean extinction time and the extinction probability.
+This is surprising, since before going extinct the system will have to pass near the boundary $\rho=0$, where the approximation fails.}

 Having given an extensive treatment of the cyclic three-species model, we will now increase the number of species by one and consider the four-species model with cyclic dominance.